xohw/MD6-FPGA-implementation/README.md

 # Instructions for running the test vector:

 		1. Implementation of the algorithm on the board as described above.
-		2. Open the "test_vector.py" python file.
+		2. Open the "Test_vector.exe" from Software/Test Vectors Software/GUI App.
 		3. Enter the COM number of your computer
 		4. Select the number of test vectors you want to run
 		5. When "reset" instruction appears on the screen, press the reset button BTNU and press the "Enter" shown on the screen